GiorgioFardo/GiorgioFardo/README.md

 ---

-My name is Giorgio, bachelor in Computer Engineering. 👨‍💻
+My name is Giorgio, I hold a bachelor in Computer Engineering and currently studying Cybersecurity. 👨‍💻

 Open Source enthusiast with interests in hardware design and software development. 💻